-This training will be required for all unit leaders and assistant leaders by the end of 2011.
-The training provides scouters with the basic camping abilities needed to manage a boy - led program.
+This training provides scouters with the basic camping abilities needed to manage a boy - led program.
 Please review the course schedule on the next following pages to ensure that you can provide the time necessary to participate while still fulfilling your units needs.